DNadas98/fullstack-dev-portfolio/README.md

 - Option 1: Start the dockerized database using `docker compose up -d`
 - Option 2: Set up a MySQL database and a user with all privileges in that database
+- Change directory to the backend folder
 - Modify the connection string in the `.env`
 - `npx prisma generate` to generate `PrismaClient`
 - `npx prisma db push` in development mode only (!), or use migrations to syncronize the database with the ORM
   - See the difference between development and production commands in the [Prisma docs](https://www.prisma.io/docs/orm/prisma-migrate/workflows/development-and-production)

+#### Frontend

+- Change directory to the frontend folder
+- Run `npm install` to install the project
+- Run `npm run dev` to run the Vite JS development server
+- Set up and start the database (required to start the server on purpose)

 ## Usage